 How to Treat the Spot or Stain

 It’s important to have a wide variety of chemicals in your cleaning arsenal for when accidents strike.
 When using chemicals, always follow the manufacturer’s instructions to help prevent stain reappearance and to ensure that you are handling the chemical safely.
-If you are concerned about whether you are using the right chemical for your carpet cleaning needs or using the proper equipment for a periodic deep cleaning, then consult System4 Facility Services Management.
+If you are concerned about how to treat the spot or stain or whether you are using the right chemical for your carpet cleaning needs or using the proper equipment for a periodic deep cleaning, then consult System4 Facility Services Management.
 System4 specializes in creating customized janitorial programs that meet the unique need of businesses just like yours!